qoolixiloop/qool-.vimrc-loop/README.md

 ### 🎁 Download my '.vim' folder and my '.vimrc' file
 > The file and the folder are ready to be shared.
-Please click the button below to get further insructions.
+Please click the button below to get further instructions.
 >
 > <details>
 > <summary> 📖  show the examples </summary>